How James Found His Place in Care at Progress

 The journey to get here has not been quick.
 For nearly a year, plans changed, dates moved and expectations had to be carefully managed.
 Staff were shown images, talked through ideas and asked to be patient while the building slowly took shape.
 Dawn and Amanda describe it as a lesson in persistence, but also in trust.
 Trust that the wait would be worth it.

-Now that Spring Meadows is finally opening its doors, the focus is firmly on what comes next for the young people who will live there.
+Now that Spring Meadow is finally opening its doors, the focus is firmly on what comes next for the young people who will live there.

 At the heart of the service is independence.
 Not independence as a buzzword, but independence in the small, everyday moments that shape adult life.
 Cooking meals.
 Cleaning.
 Doing laundry.
 Taking responsibility for shared spaces.
 Being part of a household, rather than simply living in a building.